Giovanni Lapentti

-Giovanni Lapentti Gómez (/es/; born 25 January 1983) is a retired Ecuadorian tennis player.
-His brother is Nicolás Lapentti, another professional tennis player, while a third brother, Leonardo, has also been active at the lower levels of professional tennis.
+Giovanni Lapentti Gómez (/es/; born 25 January 1983) is a former Ecuadorian tennis player.
+He reached a career-high singles ranking of world No. 110 in May 2005.

 Personal life

+His brother is Nicolás Lapentti, another professional tennis player, while a third brother, Leonardo, was also active at the lower levels of professional tennis.

 Lapentti married Andrea Gómez Miss Venezuela 2004 in 2011 and became a father in 2012.

+Lapentti is currently in charge of the player relations at the Cranbrook Tennis Classic.

 Tennis career

 2002-2004

 Lapentti announced his ATP debut in 2002, but he actually had his first tour match in 2003, at the Franklin Templeton Classic in Scottsdale, Arizona, United States.
 Lapentti obtained his first professional victory at that tournament's first round, defeating Paradorn Srichaphan, 7–6 (7–2), 6–2.
 He lost in the tournament's second round to David Sánchez.

 He participated in 2003's Italian and French Open, losing in the first round both times.
 During the French Open, he was leading 2 sets to 1 against Tommy Robredo but had to retire due to an injury while trailing the fourth set; the injury did not allow him to return to the professional men's tennis tour until 2004.

 Lapentti did not obtain a single victory during his second year as a professional, but he participated in tournaments held in Argentina, Mexico, Spain and Indian Wells, California.